mantle-tutorial

 setup

-This function sets up the parameters we need for transfers then deploy ERC20 on L1 and L2.
+This function sets up the parameters we need for transfers and then deploys ERC20 on L1 and L2.

 crossChainMessenger = new mantleSDK.CrossChainMessenger({